 Amazon Synopsis

-A special thanks to Kensington Publishing for offering a print copy advance readers copy (ARC) of IRISH SODA BREAD MURDER to one lucky winner!
-Contest ends January 12, 2025 at 11:59 pm PST and is limited to U.S. residents only.
+A special thanks to Krista Davis for offering a print copy of THE DIVA POACHES A BAD EGG to one lucky winner!
+Contest ends June 1, 2025 at 11:59 pm PST and is limited to U.S. residents only.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -